medinaalushi2-cpu/personal-task-manager/README.md

 # personal-task-manager
-Personal Task Manager backend using Spring Boot + React  with authentication , CRUD and Docker deployment.
+Personal Task Manager a full-stack web app using Spring Boot + React  with authentication , CRUD and Docker deployment.